We’ll be updating this page regularly, so keep checking back for new information.

 The NHS Every Mind Matters campaign has tips on looking after yourself when you are cocooning at home to keep yourself and others safe.
 NHS Every Mind Matters Coronavirus (COVID-19) Staying at Home Tips

 You may realise right away when you’re feeling under stress, but at other times you may not recognise the signs.
 Stress can affect you both emotionally and physically, and it can affect the way you behave.
-It may help to identify these feelings and know that they are normal Mind charity’s Signs of Stress information page
+It may help to identify these feelings and know that they are normal Mind charity’s Signs of Stress information page.

 Reliable sources of information

 Coping during the pandemic This free course has been developed by The Recovery College and NHS for everyone in response to the recent global pandemic.
-It will be continually updated with the latest information and advice.
+It will be regularly updated with the latest information and advice.
 Click here to take the course The Recovery College coronavirus page

 There is information about how to: